OLED Monitors In 2024: The Current Market Status

 MSI also plans to release two more versions of this monitor.

-MSI MAG 321UPX – no USB-C, no KVM, no firmware updates for $900.
+MSI MAG 321UPX – USB-C has lower 15W PD, no KVM, no firmware updates for $900.
 However, we find that these features are definitely worth the extra $50.
+Note that future revisions of this monitor will support firmware updates via DisplayPort.

-MSI MEG 321URX – same as the MPG model but with extra AI / RGB features:
+MSI MEG 321URX – same as the MPG model but with DisplayPort 2.1 UHBR 20 and extra AI / RGB features:

 There’s an RGB LED strip beneath the bottom bezel that can show your in-game health, mana, etc. and the AI SkySight feature that can detect an enemy’s position and display it on screen (in supported games).

 For instance, in League of Legends, it analyzes the mini-map and indicates where the enemy is going to appear.
 Check the video above for more information (around 09:55).
-No word on pricing and availability yet though.
+It will be available for $1,700.
+No word on release date yet.

 The Pros: